Chapter 1: Little Soldier

 “Yes, sir.”
 Blackhawk nodded and rode ahead into River Town.

-Lieutenant Steven Blackhawk watched Rosewud enter The Sapphire Inn.
-Then he headed to Sweet Maids, the brothel across the street, where he assuaged his ill humor on a whore.
+Lieutenant Blackhawk watched Rosewud enter The Sapphire Inn.
+Then the young officer headed to Sweet Maids, the brothel across the street, where he assuaged his ill humor on a whore.

 He didn’t know how long he’d been standing outside the brothel, smiling from the warmth of a woman's company, when Little Soldier’s scowling face entered his thoughts.
 He kicked a stone, glowering as he crossed the street.
-The thought had ruined his good mood, again.
+The thought had ruined his good mood — again.
 Heading toward the merry sounds pouring from the inn only darkened his humor further.
-Yet, he instinctively altered his expression, making it open and friendly when he saw the undersecretary coming out of the inn.
+Yet, he instinctively altered his expression, making it open and friendly, when he saw the undersecretary emerging.

 Rosewud climbed onto the cage cart, setting his shillelagh on the seat.